WeaverBPM/ecology/README.md

 ### 5.12 Mobile client jump to detail edit line page execution event
 > minimum version requirements: KB900190501
+>
 > only for mobile client edit detail line, hook mechanism, check detials at section 2.2

 ### 5.13 Add new detail row, copy last line data by default
 > setDetailAddUseCopy：function (detailMark, needCopy)
+>
-> Note: when adding detail: this method is called at ready, the last line field content is automatically assigned when the manual add new row, the settings before the node and the default value are overwritten, and the attachment upload field is not copied.
-Note: E9 is the asynchronous ready after the execution of the point to add details to take effect, such as the default new empty details invalid;
+> When adding detail: this method is called at ready, the last line field content is automatically assigned when the manual add new row, the settings before the node and the default value are overwritten, and the attachment upload field is not copied.
+>
+>Note: E9 is the asynchronous ready after the execution of the point to add details to take effect, such as the default new empty details invalid;
 Parameter

 Description	Parameter

 |Parameter |type	|Required|	Remarks|
 | ------------ | ------------ | ------------ |------------ |
 |detailMark|String|Yes|A list indicates that detail 1 is detail_1, incremental analogy|